formlio/forml/docs/workflow/actor.rst

                 return df

 .. important::
-   To have consistent naming convention for all actors regardless their implementation (whether *native classes* or *decorated functions*) - it should stick with the class naming convention, i.e. the *CapitalizedWords*.
+   To have a consistent naming convention for all actors regardless of their implementation (whether *native classes* or *decorated functions*) - it should stick with the class naming convention, i.e. the *CapitalizedWords*.